Planck 2013 results X. Energetic particle effects: characterization, removal, and simulation: Glitch families

 \subsection{Population counts}

-Figure~\ref{fig:PopSp} shows the distribution $dN/dE$ of the three populations of glitches as a function of the amplitude of events in signal to noise units for one of the detectors.
-The type of each event is determined from the output of the method detailed in~\ref{sec:method}.
+Figure~\ref{fig:PopSp} shows the distribution $dN/dE$ of the three populations of glitches for one detector as a function of the amplitude of events in signal-to-noise ratio units.
+The type of each event is determined by the method of Sect.~\ref{sec:method}.

-We can see that long glitch events are dominant at lower amplitudes while short events dominate at higher amplitudes.
-The separation between short and long events is not very efficient below $\approx$ 20 sigmas of the noise as the tail of long glitches, used to distinguish between the two types of events, is barely detectable.
+We can see that long glitch events are dominant at lower amplitudes, while short events dominate at higher amplitudes.
+The separation between short and long events is not efficient below about $20\,\sigma$ (i.e., 20 times the rms noise), because the tails of long glitches, used to distinguish between the two types of events, are barely detectable.
 Nevertheless, we will see later that long glitches are dominant at lower amplitudes, as can be guessed by extrapolating the counts.
-Long glitches are dominant in the overall counts, and the tail of those events is responsible of the noise excess at frequencies between 0.001\,Hz and 0.1\,Hz, requiring their subtraction in order to reach the expected level of noise \citep[see][and Section~\ref{methodres}]{DPC_paper}.
-The distribution of long glitches is well fitted by a steep power law of index -2.4 between typical amplitudes of 20 and 1000 sigmas of the noise (with some variations of those values with respect to bolometers), and show breaks at both bright and faint--ends.
-The faint--end break is very close the glitch detection threshold fixed to 3.2 sigmas, and is detected very significantly as we will discuss later in Section~\ref{sec:interplg}).
+Long glitches are dominant in the overall counts.
+The distribution of long glitches is well fitted by a steep power law of index $-2.4$ between typical amplitudes of 20 and 1000 times the rms noise (with some variations among bolometers), and shows breaks at both the bright and faint ends.
+The faint-end break is close to the glitch detection threshold, which is fixed at $3.2\,\sigma$, and is detected very significantly (as we will discuss in Sect.~\ref{sec:interplg}).
 The submillimetre channels (545 and 857\,GHz) are more sensitive to long glitches.
-For those detectors, we observe a peak in the differential counts at energies relatively close to the detection threshold.
+For those detectors, we observe a peak in the differential counts at energies close to the detection threshold.
 We will see in Sect.~\ref{sec:interplg} that very few events are expected below the detection threshold.
 We observe a large scatter from bolometer to bolometer in the amplitude scaling of the long glitch distribution, but the overall shape is preserved.